 PRIDE OF USC-Mike Garrett poses proudly with his mother, Mrs. Ella Sigur, and coach John McKay after he was informed he won the Heisman Trophy.
-Access to this collection is generously supported by Arcadia funds.

-A two time All-American, Garrett set numerous NCAA, Pac-8 Conference and USC records in his career by amassing a then unheard of 3,221 yards and scored 30 touchdowns.
+A two time All-American, Garrett set numerous NCAAPac-8 Conference and USC records in his career by amassing a then unheard of 3,221 yards and scored 30 touchdowns.
 Garrett also led the nation in rushing in 1965 with 267 carries for 1,440 yards.
 He also caught 36 passes, returned 43 punts, returned 30 kickoffs and threw 6 passes.
 Two of his passes went for touchdowns.
 Garrett was awarded the 1965 W. J. Voit Memorial Trophy as the outstanding football player on the Pacific Coast.
 He won the Heisman Trophy after the 1965 regular season.[2]
 In 1985, he was voted into the College Football Hall of Fame.

 Garrett was a brother of the Alpha Kappa Chapter of the Alpha Phi Omega fraternity while a student at USC.
 He is a member of The Pigskin Club of Washington, D.C.
 National Intercollegiate All-American Football Players Honor Roll.